DataDog/datadog-ci/src/commands/react-native/README.md

 You can configure the tool to use Datadog EU by defining the `DATADOG_SITE` environment variable as `datadoghq.eu`.
 By default, the requests are sent to Datadog US.

-To make these variables available, we recommend to set them in a **encrypted** `datadog-ci.json` file at the root of your project:
+To make these variables available, Datadog recommends setting them in an encrypted `datadog-ci.json` file at the root of your project:

 ```json
 {